 Running Data Center products on a Kubernetes cluster

-If you're running self-managed environments and looking to adopt modern infrastructures, Atlassian Data Center products can now be deployed on Kubernetes clusters.
-By leveraging Kubernetes, you can drive greater agility amongst your teams while experiencing a simplified administrative experience at scale, without compromising your organization’s regulatory requirements.
+If you're running self-managed environments and looking to adopt modern infrastructure, you can deploy your Atlassian Data Center products on Kubernetes clusters.
+By leveraging Kubernetes, you can drive greater agility amongst your teams and enjoy a simplified administrative experience at scale without compromising your organization’s regulatory requirements.

-We strongly recommend you set up user management, central logging storage, a backup strategy, and monitoring, just as you would for a Data Center installation running on your own hardware.
+The Kubernetes cluster can be a managed environment, such as Amazon EKS, Azure Kubernetes Service, Google Kubernetes Engine, or a custom on-premise system.
+We strongly recommend you set up user management, central logging storage, a backup strategy, and monitoring just as you would for a Data Center installation running on your own hardware.

 Here's an architectural overview of what you'll get when deploying your Data Center application on a Kubernetes cluster using the Helm charts:

-PersistentVolume (pv) - is the "physical" volume on the host machine that stores your persistent data.
+PersistentVolume (pv)—a "physical" volume on the host machine that stores your persistent data.